ITAR for Metal Fabricators: The Basics

-Ensuring compliance with ITAR is ultimately up to each individual organization once they are registered.
-Not staying compliant can result in some very high fines, as well as potential removal from the United States Munitions List (USML).
-Either (or both) of these could be very high prices to pay, so it’s in companies’ best interest to be in compliance at all times, to the best of their abilities.
+Ensuring compliance with ITAR is ultimately up to each individual organization once they are registered, and not staying compliant can result in some very high fines, as well as potential removal from the USML, so it’s in a company’s best interest to remain in compliance at all times, to the best of their abilities.

 What Are Best Practices for ITAR Compliance for Metal Fabricators?

-It is EVS’s belief that metal fabrication companies that certify under current ISO 9001 standards will likely have an easier time developing best practices for ITAR compliance, simply because there is so much crossover between the two.
-Truly understanding your business and ensuring many levels of transparency does a long way toward excellent outcomes for both ITAR and ISO programs.
-That being said, there are nine areas which the Directorate of Defense Trade Controls’s Office of Defense Trade Controls Compliance recommends be a part of an internal ITAR compliance control program.
+It is EVS’s belief that metal fabrication companies that certify under current ISO 9001 standards will likely have an easier time developing best practices for ITAR compliance simply because there is so much crossover between the two.
+Truly understanding your business and ensuring many levels of transparency go a long way toward excellent outcomes for both ITAR and ISO programs.
+That being said, there are nine areas that the Directorate of Defense Trade Controls’s Office of Defense Trade Controls Compliance recommends being a part of an internal ITAR compliance control program.
 These are: